vseryakov/backendjs/README.md

 # Configuration

-Almost everything in the backend is configurable using config files, a config database or DNS.
+Almost everything in the backend is configurable using config files, a config database.
 The whole principle behind it is that once deployed in production, even quick restarts are impossible to do so there should be a way to push config changes to the processes without restarting.